solidi/writing/18-what-is-a-tech-lead-anyway.md

 **The lead is the team liaison.
 The role shepherds change.** They focus on the future state.
 The rapid response.
 The pivots from management.

-**Tech leads play the role of mentor and sponsor to others.** They setup code reviews in a collaborative way.
+**Tech leads play the role of mentor and sponsor to others.** They set up code reviews in a collaborative way.
 They handle [discourse](https://uvwx.github.io/hierarchy.html).
 They partner with the product on feasibility, on a roadmap, priority, and estimations.

 **They are accountable for the developer's experience**.
 The technical debt and engineering velocity.
 The tooling and onboarding friction.
 The testing, product domain, and holding philosophies to approaches.